swiftyfinch/Rugby/README.md

 ### `Motivation`

-Working on a project with a huge amount of remote pods I had some troubles:\
+Working on a project with a huge amount of pods I had some troubles:\
-`-` Slow and unnecessary indexing of remote pods targets, which implementation I rarely try to edit;\
+`-` Slow and unnecessary indexing of pods targets, which implementation I rarely try to edit;\
 `-` Redundant rebuild time, probably as a result of problems `CocoaPods` hooks or Xcode build system;\
 `-` Freezing UI during navigation.